A Graph-based Approach to Estimating the Number of Clusters in High-dimensional Settings: Graph-based estimation of

-For optimal clustering, the data in the same cluster are from the same density, and the data in different clusters are from different densities.
-Here, the difference in the density could indicate distinctions either within different kinds of distributions or within the same type of distributions but with different parameters.
-In practice, $f_i(x)$ is usually unknown and the method using only the observed data needs to be developed to make an estimation about $k^*$.
+Under true clustering, observations in the same cluster are from the same density, and observations in different clusters are from different densities.
+A difference in densities could imply either distinct distribution functions or the same distribution family but characterized by different parameter values.
+In practice, $f_j(x)$ is usually unknown and estimation about $k^\star$ relies only on observed data without any distributional assumptions regarding $f_j(x)$.
+Our definition of the clustering problem is a more general version of a mixture model \cite{fraley2007bayesian, luo2022determine}, as it imposes no assumption about the underlying distribution and parameters.